MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 in some cases for known default values (keeping it relaxed where the default value is unclear and may depend on user configuration, like 50/60Hz, etc.).

+The displayed values are all always hexadecimal, except the MachineID and core versions under the "legend" part, those are decimal, as having core "2.0.16" instead of "2.0.22" felt very confusing.
+But now it feels confusing to have hexadecimal everywhere else...
+Then again, it's just a small test targetted at emu-writers, so it's "good enough".

 The implemented set of Next registers is according to info about core 2.00.24.
 The current version of test works on real board - the photo shows results with core 2.00.23, where sprite index read fails, but that one works in 2.00.24 (as can be seen on older photo,